 \section{Abstract}

-{ Conformal nets and vertex operator algebras are axiomatizations of two-dimensional chiral conformal field theories, both of which have had a significant impact on related mathematical areas of study.
-The two settings are expected to be equivalent under suitable hypotheses, but in practice such an equivalence has proven elusive, especially with regard to fusion products.
-This article develops a framework for the systematic comparison of fusion products between the contexts of VOAs and conformal nets.
+{ In this article we show that the conformal nets corresponding to WZW models are rational, resolving a long-standing open problem.
+Specifically, we show that the Jones-Wassermann subfactors associated with these models have finite index.
+This result was first conjectured in the early 90s but had previously only been proven in special cases, beginning with Wassermann's landmark results in type A. The proof relies on a new framework for the systematic comparison of tensor products (a.k.a. `fusion') of conformal net representations with the corresponding tensor product of vertex operator algebra modules.
 This framework is based on the geometric technique of `bounded localized vertex operators,' which realizes algebras of observables via insertion operators localized in partially thin Riemann surfaces.
-We apply our framework to solve old problems about conformal nets and subfactors (e.g. rationality of all WZW conformal nets), obtain new results about VOAs (e.g. unitarity of representation categories), and give short proofs of many old results.
-We also consider a general class of positivity phenomena for VOAs, and use this to outline a program for identifying unitary tensor product theories of VOAs and conformal nets even for badly-behaved models. }
+We obtain a general method for showing that Jones-Wassermann subfactors have finite index, and apply it to additional families of important examples beyond WZW models.
+We also consider applications to a class of positivity phenomena for VOAs, and use this to outline a program for identifying unitary tensor product theories of VOAs and conformal nets even for badly-behaved models. }